Purble Place: Comfy Cakes

-Comfy Cakes is a hand-eye coordination game, the goal being to fill orders in a bakery by assembling a cake to match a given cake specification on a mobile by controlling a conveyor belt that brings the cake to various stations.
+Comfy Cakes is a hand-eye coordination game.
+The goal is to fill orders in a bakery by assembling a cake to match a given cake specification on a mobile by controlling a conveyor belt that brings the cake to various stations.
 Elements of the cake include cake pan shapes (square, circular or heart-shaped), flavor of batter (strawberry, chocolate or vanilla), three cake layerings (red, green or white), optional icing (strawberry, chocolate or vanilla), and other decorations (for instance, sugar may be sprinkled on top of the cake, and in rarer cases, flames are applied to iced cakes to create a smooth glaze), and a rotate button in v0.4.
 If the cake does not match the specification on the television, the player is penalized, and the cake gets thrown away.
 If the player sends two or three incorrect orders, the game is over.
 After a certain number of correct orders are shipped in the box, the player wins the game, and the score is tabulated.
 The final score depends upon the number of cakes baked, the number of incorrect orders sent and the efficiency of the player.
 At higher levels the specifications become more complex and multiple cakes must be manufactured in parallel on a single conveyor belt.
 The player makes about five or six (or eight in v0.4) cakes in one of the difficulty levels.
+As the levels increase so does the difficulty level, with more levels and designs required for the cake.
 When the player does not get the features in the wax paper, the computer tells them the move is disallowed.